Atin23/Portfolio-Projects/README.md

 # Portfolio-Projects
-This repository contains the queries and presentations for the Portfolio Projects created
+This repository contains the SQL queries and presentations for the Portfolio Projects created